REFERENCE - BY TOPICS Material on this page © The Animal Council 2006 - 2018

 2013 Local Animal Control Activities Annual Report NEW 8/16/15 (8 counties not reporting)

-This data is collected as part of the California Rabies Control program administered by this agency links revised 7/7/15
+This data is collected as part of the California Rabies Control program administered by the Veterinary Public Health Section links

 CA Rabies Vaccine Compendium 2007